 ESTJs should avoid pressuring INTJs to think about small details, as this can frustrate or overwhelm them.

-INTJs and ESTJs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ESTJ types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ESTJs by spending one-on-one time with them.